Council Tax Reduction

 You can use our online benefits calculator to get an estimate of what you could get.

 The details that you enter are automatically added to our online claim form, helping you to save time later on.

 Second adult reduction

-You may qualify for second adult reduction if you have another adult living with you who:
+If you are of pensionable age you may be able to claim second adult reduction.
+This is a reduction in your Council Tax that can be provided if you have another adult living with you who:

 - is 18 or over